James Stockdale: Civilian academic work and writings

 After his retirement in 1979, he became the president of The Citadel.
-His tenure there was short and stormy as he found himself at odds with the college's board as well as most of its administration, by proposing radical changes to the college's military system and other facets of the college.
+His tenure there was short-lived as he found himself at odds with the college's board as well as most of its administration, by proposing radical changes to the college's military system and other facets of the college.
 He left The Citadel to become a fellow of the Hoover Institution at Stanford University in 1981.
 During his twelve-year tenure at the Hoover Institution, Stockdale wrote and lectured extensively.
 His primary focus was ancient Stoicism and the Roman slave-turned-philosopher Epictetus, whose lessons captured in The Enchiridion Stockdale credited with providing him strength during his ordeals as a prisoner in the Hanoi Hilton.
 Between 1981 and 1988 Stockdale also served as chair of the White House Fellows under the Reagan administration.

 In 1984, Stockdale and his wife Sybil co-authored In Love and War: the Story of a Family's Ordeal and Sacrifice During the Vietnam War, which was published by Harper and Row.
 It recounts Stockdale's experiences while in Vietnam; additionally, in alternating chapters, it also tells the story of Sybil Stockdale's early involvement in the League of American Families of POWs and MIAs, which she helped to found, and served as its first chairperson.
 Their story was later made into an NBC television movie under the name In Love and War, starring James Woods and Jane Alexander.

 Stockdale was a member of the board of directors of the Rockford Institute, and he was a frequent contributor to Chronicles: A magazine of American Culture.